 Document Date Time Portfolios Due December 1 (If December 1 is a Sunday, the deadline is December 2) 5 p.m.
-(AKT) Finalist Meeting Sunday before the start of the Iditarod ТВА Interview Monday before the start of the Iditarod ТВА Finalist Notification On or before January 15 5 p.m.
-(AKT) Teacher on the Trail Announcement On or before April 2 5 p.m.
+(AKT) Finalist Meeting Sunday before the start of the Iditarod TBA Challenge Task Sunday or Monday before the start of the Iditarod TBA Interview Monday before the start of the Iditarod TBA Conference Participation Week prior to the Ceremonial Start TBA Conference Presentation Thursday before the start of the Iditarod morning sessions Exit Interview Monday after the start of the Iditarod TBA Finalist Notification On or before January 15 5 p.m.
+(AKT) Teacher on the Trail TM Announcement On or before April 2 5 p.m.
 (AKT)